 - Website for Georgia's Men's and Women's Freshwater Gamefish Records

 Division staff conduct a variety of regularly scheduled surveys to gather biological, distribution, habitat, catch and effort data on a number of recreationally important species.
 Examples include the carcass recovery project, the cooperative angler tagging project, recreational angler surveys, red drum and shark longlining, seafood harvest reporting, and trawl surveys.
 This information is used by the Department and interstate organizations to make resource management decisions at both the state and regional level.
 Click this link to learn more about Data Collection and Surveys.

-The Georgia Department of Natural Resources (GADNR) is also participating in the South Atlantic FishSmart Red Snapper and Red Drum Conservation Project.
-In partnership with Yamaha and FishSmart, GADNR is supplying FREE descending devices to offshore anglers and FREE short leader rigs for catch & release fishing for large adult red drum.
-Click this link to learn more about the FishSmart Project.
+The Georgia Department of Natural Resources (GADNR) is promoting the use of descending devices by offshore anglers and short leader rigs for catch & release fishing for large adult red drum.
+Click this link to learn more.

 State Management - The Coastal Resources Division (CRD) is responsible for managing fisheries in state waters (out to three miles offshore).

 Click here to watch a narrated presentation on the status of Red Drum given during a CRD Finfish Advisory Panel meeting June 9, 2021.